 - Understanding how a relational database works “under the hood”

 - Understanding development good practices without applying them blindly in any situation

-You might think: “I don’t need to know how the universe work to bake an apple pie!”.
+You might think: “I don’t need to know how the universe works to bake an apple pie!".
 You would be right.
 I don’t think learning how the universe work would help you.
-Knowing the basics of cooking, however, could enhance the quality of your apple pie and the time you need to bake it.
+Knowing the first principles of cooking, however, could enhance the quality of your apple pie and the time you need to bake it.

-Let’s try to focus on the first principle which really matters, for you to become an expert in the field.
+Let’s try to focus on the first principle which really matters, for you to become an expert in the software world.

 Future Proof and Coherent

 Even though, the articles’ publication date as well as their last update dates are displayed, for your information.
-I’m trying to update the old articles as often as possible, in the light of the new experiences and the new knowledge gained.
+I’m trying to update the articles as often as possible, in the light of new experiences, new knowledge and the changes in the industry.